Updated: Sep 29

 It happens all the time.
 It happens every so often.
 I go outside or, while driving, turn a corner, and I meet the sky.
-On a spring day in storm season, that meeting can be so wildly diverse from hour to hour that encountering the sky here is very much like encountering Lake Superior up north: one moment it’s dark blue, then it’s black, then it’s pink, then it’s gray-purple, then it’s wild and woolly, then it’s calm as a a lamb (if lambs are, indeed, as calm as we say they are).
+On a spring day in storm season, that meeting can be so wildly diverse from hour to hour that encountering the sky here is very much like encountering Lake Superior up north: one moment it’s dark blue, then it’s black, then it’s pink, the textures and patterns all in motion.

 Today for instance: coming home from taking the recyclables in and buying bananas at Checkers (because Tuesday and Thursday are 19 cent banana days), I encountered these purple-blue-gray mammatus clouds moseying east.
 The sky to the west was turning that shock of blue that comes in between fierce storms.